Lombards: Migration

+Middle Danube

+During the reign of King Claffo, the Langobards occupied parts of modern-day Upper and Lower Austria and converted to Arian Christianity.
+In 505 the Herulians attacked and defeated them, obliging them to pay tax and withdraw to Northern Bohemia.
+In 508, King Rodulf sent his brother to the Lombard court to collect tribute and extend the truce; however, he was stabbed by Rometrud, sister of King Tato.
+Rodulf personally led his forces against Tato, but was ambushed and killed from a hill.

 In the 540s, Audoin (ruled 546–560) led the Lombards across the Danube once more into Pannonia.
 Thurisind, King of the Gepids attempted to expel them, and both peoples asked for help from the Byzantines.
-Justinian I sent his army against the Gepids, however it was routed on the way by the Herulians and the sides signed a two-year truce.
+Justinian I sent his army against the Gepids; however, it was routed on the way by the Herulians and the sides signed a two-year truce.
 Revenging what he felt as a betrayal, Thurisind made an alliance with the Kutrigurs who devastated Moesia before end of the armistice.
 The Langobard and Roman army joined together and defeated the Gepids in 551.
 In the battle, Audoin's son, Alboin killed Thurisind's son, Turismod.

 In 552, the Byzantines, aided by a large contingent of Foederati, notably Lombards, Heruls and Bulgars, defeated the last Ostrogoths led by Teia in the Battle of Taginae.

-Kingdom in Italy, 568–774

-Invasion and conquest of the Italian peninsula

 In approximately 560, Audoin was succeeded by his son Alboin, a young and energetic leader who defeated the neighboring Gepidae and made them his subjects; in 566, he married Rosamund, daughter of the Gepid king Cunimund.
 In the same year, he made a pact with Khagan Bayan.
-Next year the Lombards and the Avars destroyed the Gepid kingdom in the Lombard-Gepid War, the allies halved the prize of war and the nomads settled in Transylvania.
+Next year the Lombards and the Avars destroyed the Gepid kingdom in the Lombard–Gepid War, the allies halved the prize of war and the nomads settled in Transylvania.

+Kingdom of the Lombards in Italy, 568–774

 In the spring of 568, Alboin, now fearing the aggressive Avars, led the Lombard migration into Italy, which he planned for years.
 According to the History of the Lombards, "Then the Langobards, having left Pannonia, hastened to take possession of Italy with their wives and children and all their goods."
 The Avars have agreed to shelter them if they wish to come back.

 Various other peoples who either voluntarily joined or were subjects of King Alboin were also part of the migration.
 Whence, even until today, we call the villages in which they dwell Gepidan, Bulgarian, Sarmatian, Pannonian, Suabian, Norican, or by other names of this kind."
 At least 20,000 Saxon warriors, old allies of the Lombards, and their families joined them in their new migration.